 End Sub

-Now, run the code to display the two values from different cells in MsgBox
+- Run the code to display the two values in the MsgBox

-How to Create MsgBox That Take User Input Value & Assigns Value to Variable in Excel
+How to Create a MsgBox That Takes User Input Value & Assigns Value to a Variable in Excel

-In this example, we will show you how you can create MsgBox that returns user input value & assigns value to variable in Excel.
-As user input value we will use the return value of a MsgBox and assign it as a variable.
-Then, for 2 different values of the variable, we will return another MsgBox showing 2 different messages.
+Use the return value of a MsgBox and assign it as a variable.
+For 2 different values of the variable, display another MsgBox showing 2 different messages.

 Sub User_Input_as_variable()